 Show your appreciation for those who have served our country by visiting them at a Veterans Affairs facility.
 As a Veteran Affairs Voluntary Service volunteer, you can assist staff in nursing homes, community-based programs, and veteran outreach centers.
 Learn more about specific volunteer opportunities through your local Voluntary Service office.

-One in six seniors struggles with hunger, many times because it’s hard to get to the grocery store.
+5.5 million seniors in the U.S. struggle with hunger, many times because it’s hard to get to the grocery store.
 Meals on Wheels is a nationwide network of community-based, nonprofit programs committed to providing nutritious meals for homebound seniors.
 As a volunteer, you can help in the office or deliver meals.
 The job may seem simple, but you’re directly helping these seniors maintain their independence while providing them with a hot meal for the holidays (and a social outlet!).

 Families of hospitalized children

 The Ronald McDonald House of Charities (RMHC) helps provide housing, financial assistance, and basic medical and dental care to families with hospitalized children.
-RMHC aids more than 5.5 million children and families each year, and they describe their volunteers as being “the heart” of their programs.
+RMHC aids millions of children and families each year, and they describe their volunteers as being “the heart” of their programs.

 Help make a difference in the lives of the families they host by helping to cook, serving meals, greeting guests, assisting with projects or special events, or just lending an ear.
 Volunteer opportunities may vary depending on your local chapter, and there may be other organizations in your area with a similar mission, like Fisher House.
 Ask a friend or family member to tag along!